 Destination 1.
 Ghent

-My first stop was to Ghent, where in the center you have lots of Medieval architecture and a beautiful waterside.
+My first stop was to Ghent, where in the centre you have lots of Medieval architecture and a beautiful waterside.
 A few popular things to see include Saint Nicholas’ Church, Belfry of Ghent, Gravensteen, the Graslei and korenlei, and Werregarenstraat (graffiti street).
-For those that like shopping and beautiful restaurants you won’t have trouble finding those in this area too.
+For those that like shopping and beautiful restaurants, you won’t have trouble finding those in this area too.

 Hostel recommendation: I got lucky and stayed at Hostel Uppelink which must have one of the best views of the city, as seen in the image below.
-It was also cheap and cozy.
+It was also cheap and cosy.

 Destination 2.
 Bruges